William2716057/Security-Footage-TryHackMe/README.md

 ```

 🧠 Forensics Insights
 - JPEG signatures (FFD8 ...
-FFD9) are reliably recoverable from raw packet data.
+FFD9) are recoverable from raw packet data.
 - MJPEG streams over HTTP often include full-frame images.
-- PCAPs are a goldmine for file carving if disk forensics isn't an option.
+- PCAPs can be utilised for file carving if disk forensics isn't an option.